todiane/cycle-of-life-p2/README.md

 The game area shows the score of the player and the computer and underneath that area is the game selection area where a player can select either Human, Plant or Soil.
 Instructions are provided on how to start the game so the player understands that the game only starts once they have made their first selection.

-Once a selection has been made the player is informed of the winner and the selection the computer made.
+Once a selection has been made the player is informed of the result and the selection the computer made.

 ![Image of results](assets/images/cyclelife-result.webp)